SimonNetje/Azure-Infrastructure-as-Code/README.md

 # Introduction

-This assignment was about deploying a Flask CRUD app to Azure using Infrastructure-as-Code (LaC).
+This assignment was about deploying a Flask CRUD app to Azure using Infrastructure-as-Code (IaC).
 I used bicep to define the infrastructure and deployed everything using Azure CLI.
 The goal of this was to containerize the app, push it to Azure Container Registry, and deploy it using Azure Container Instances with logging and best practices.

 # Overview of what I have built